-King County Elections will ask sheriff to investigate GOP activists’ ballot-box ‘surveillance’ as potential voter intimidation
+King County Elections asks sheriff to investigate GOP activists’ ballot-box ‘surveillance’ as potential voter intimidation

 “I believe this is a targeted, intentional strategy to intimidate and dissuade voters from using secure ballot drop boxes.
 My team is not going to stand by and allow any group to seed fear and doubt amongst our residents and voters, especially not when they are simply trying to make their voices heard,” Wise said.

-The signs in question were posted near ballot boxes in several Seattle and Eastside locations, with red letters warning the boxes were “Under Surveillance” and implying criminal consequences “for harvesting or depositing ballots” for pay.
+The signs in question were posted near ballot boxes in several Seattle and Eastside locations, with red letters warning the boxes were “under surveillance” and implying criminal consequences “for harvesting or depositing ballots” for pay.

-The signs included a scannable QR code which linked to a King County Republican Party website and form encouraging people to submit “incident reports” documenting allegedly suspicious activity.
+The signs included a scannable QR code that linked to a King County Republican Party website and form encouraging people to submit “incident reports” documenting allegedly suspicious activity.

-Wise noted that voter intimidation is outlawed by both state and federal law.
+Wise noted voter intimidation is outlawed by both state and federal law.

 “These are serious offenses that impact the heart of our democracy,” Wise said, adding elections officials would “work with appropriate state and federal authorities to ensure that the surveillance signs are fully investigated and that the persons posting them are held accountable under the law.”